 Total Units Required for the M.A.
 Degree: 30

 If you would like more information about this program, please contact email@example.com.

 Nordhoff Hall (NH) 110

 Student Learning Outcomes

-- Students will develop competent critical thinking and writing abilities.
+- Develop competent critical thinking and writing abilities.

-- Students will develop competent knowledge of world theatre history, literature, and criticism.
+- Develop competent knowledge of world theatre history, literature and criticism.

-- Students will demonstrate abilities to apply and integrate skills and knowledge into their professional development.
+- Demonstrate abilities to apply and integrate skills and knowledge into their professional development.